plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 	</caption>
 </table>

-## Automatically send shipping confirmation
+## Automatically sending shipping confirmations

 Set up an event procedure to automatically send shipping confirmations to Etsy when the outgoing items are booked.